IoannaPapatheodorou/Python_scripts/README.md

 This repository contains simple scripts in Python language.
 The scripts aim to perform certain molecular biology-related processes in biological data.
 This particular script aims to detect open reading frames (ORFs) in a DNA sequence.
+Along with a script the repository contains a txt file with three sequences with three different lengths, that can be used as examples for the program.

 The steps of the script are the following: